knime/knime-sdk-setup/README.md

 ### Be Part of the Community
 If you have developed an extension of general interest and you want to make it available to the KNIME Community, we are happy to support you!
 Contact us via our [Community Contributions Website](https://www.knime.com/community).

-### Pull-Requests
-Currently we can't accept external pull requests for various reasons.
-However, we plan to allow external developers to contribute directly to KNIME Analytics Platform in the future.